Follow the International System of Units (SI) as a guide for units of measurement (see www.bipm.org/en/publications/si-brochure/).

 - du Plessis appears under D

-- Spanish names appear under the first surname, eg M Rangel Archila de Novais comes under Rangel.
+- Spanish names appear under the first family name, eg M Rangel Archila de Novais comes under Rangel.

 Companies, countries and institutions should all be singular (AstraZeneca believes that…Cambridge United is having a good season…).
 Data should also be treated as singular.